VolpeUSDOT/SDI_Waze/review/Waze_review.md

 **@Vasudevan:2016 Predicting Traffic Flow Regimes From Simulated Connected Vehicle Messages Using Data Analytics and Machine Learning**

+- Simulated data from a highway corridor in Seattle, to model traffic flow regimes under different conditions for connected vehicles.
+Three machine learning approaches were taken for traffic flow estimation: logistic regression, individal decision trees (CART), and random forests.
+Moldes were run in a Microsoft Azure cloud computing environment, using Apache Spark machine learning libraries.
+- Focus is on connected vehicle configuration, operational conditions, market penetration, and estiamting traffic flow rather than estimating crash counts.
+Useful detail on feature extraction, relying on principal component analysis (PCA) in R.

 **@Wang:2016 Exploration of Advances in Statistical Methodologies for Crash Count and Severity Prediction Models**

 **@Wei:2017 Analyzing Traffic Crash Severity in Work Zones under Different Light Conditions**